searx/searx/docs/dev/reST.rst

 Developer's POV: :origin:`docs/dev`
   Depending on the readability_ of code, a typical developer is able to read and understand source code.
-Describe what a item aims to do (e.g. a function), describe chronological order matters, describe it.
-Name the *out-of-limits condition* and all the side effects a external developer will not know.
+Describe what a item aims to do (e.g. a function).
+  If the chronological order matters, describe it.
+Name the *out-of-limits conditions* and all the side effects a external developer will not know.

 .. _reST inline markup: